andrew4costa/Credimi-Competition/README.md

 This was a part of a university challenge hosted by Credimi, an italian start-up that lends money to small-medium sized enterprises.

-The goal was to predicted - assuming that money had been lent to the SME - whether that company would be profitable in the long-term.
+The goal was to predict - assuming that money had been lent to the SME - whether that company would be profitable in the long-term.

 The approach adopted for this challenge: